Backpackers in Australia need stand-out, killer resumes.

 I know what it takes to write a resume to stand out.
 I’ve got that ‘insider knowledge’ to know what a HR Manager would be looking for.
 So, it makes sense that I offer this service, with special rates to backpackers looking for work.

-For only $60, you’ll not only get a stand-out resume but a free cover letter.
+For only $120, you’ll not only get a stand-out resume but a free cover letter and Consultation.
 Some T&Cs apply, and you can read them when you book.
 CONTACT US TODAY!

 And once you’ve got your resume, you’ll need work.